garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 ![best](/images/bestmodel.png)

-As you can see although the difference is not huge, there is already a substantial improvement from the first model, meaning that we had proposed a good model as starting point.
+As you can see although the difference is not huge, meaning that we had proposed a good model as starting point, there is already a substantial improvement from the original model.
 {: style="text-align: justify"}

 Then we save the model so we can reuse it or share it.
 Indeed you can download my trained model [here.](/images/BestModelNN.h5)